Fall 2024 Issue of Ripples

 • Do not remove, add, or modify plants in common areas without the permission of Lakeport’s Landscape Committee.

-• As I do every issue, I will urge you once again to set up Direct Deposit for your quarterly assessment payments, the next of which is due October 1, coincidentally the date of our once-a-year Annual Meeting!
-See Reminders elsewhere in this issue for how to do this.
+• As I do every issue, I will urge you once again to set up Direct Deposit for your quarterly assessment payments, the next of which is due January 1, See Reminders elsewhere in this issue for how to do this.
 The main advantage is that you never have to worry about being late and incurring extra fees, but you also save the hassle and expense of mailing a check (or being charged a fee for using a credit card online).
-I have heard from several people that they don’t like to use automated payments because they want to know how much their bills are, but unlike electricity or water, for example, you already do know exactly how much your quarterly assessment will be and when it will be deducted from your account!
+I have heard from several people that they don’t like to use automated payments because they want to know how much their bills are, but unlike electricity or water, for example, you already will know exactly how much your quarterly assessment will be, and rates are posted in the online “Table of Charges per Handbook” in the Documents tab of the Lakeport website!
 So please consider this time- and cost-saving way to pay your assessments.

 Landscape Committee